 However, emotions are often the main cause.

-The quality of sleep is affected by emotions that are trying to express themselves.
+The quality of sleep is affected by my emotional wounds that wish to be healed.

-It is by releasing the blocked emotions that one can regain a baby’s sleep.
+It is by accepting my memories that I can regain a baby’s sleep.

 Improve the depth of sleep

 Taking forty winks does not help us to recover effectively.

-When we feel safe, we can sleep deeper.
+When I feel safe, I can sleep deeper.

-However, the body is often in survival mode when it does not need to be.
+However, my body is often in survival mode.

 Behind this state there are often emotional memories that need to be explored.